AnnaDomePas/SP_gradient/README.md

 - legend: csv file with the descripton of the acronyms and units for each variable from my_data_models.

 ### Explanation of study:
-This repository is related to the publication (REFERENCE OF THE MS), where soil samples from a natural humid to arid climate gradient across the Iberian Peninsula were sampled in order to identify the main drivers of soil function variability along that gradient.
+This repository is related to the publication (REFERENCE OF THE MS TO BE ADDED), where soil samples from a natural humid to arid climate gradient across the Iberian Peninsula were sampled in order to identify the main drivers of soil function variability along that gradient.

 Here the list of the name of each site sampled with their respective coordinates:
   > Artikutza (SP01), 43.19830N, 1.80540W; Las Herrerías (SP02), 42.66882N, 6.98307W; Gavarres (SP03), 41.89968N, 2.91217E; Coy (SP04), 37.94358N, 1.77985W; Tabernas (SP05), 37.00954N, 2.44254W; Vallcebre (SP06), 42.20294N, 1.82094E; Arantzazu (SP07), 42.96013N, 2.37830W; Fragas do Eume (SP08), 43.36926N, 7.98579W; Santomera (SP09), 38.09860N, 1.03135W; Malcamino (SP10), 37.58771N, 1.44243W; Montgrí (SP11), 42.06125N, 3.12231E; Albera (SP12), 42.39600N, 2.98230E.